NETWAYS/ansible-collection-elasticstack/README.md

 Requirements
 ------------

-You need to have the Elastic Repos configured on you system.
+You need to have the Elastic Repos configured on your system.
 You can use our [role](https://github.com/widhalmt/ansible-role-elastic-repos) for that but you don't have to.

 If you want to use the default pipeline configuration you need to have `git` available.